mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 └── breethe_web.ex
 ```

-This umbrella structure is useful to seperate the application's concerns.
-Each application is contained within it's own mix project, meaning the _data_ is mostly decoupled from the _webserver_.
-As well as providing structure, this decoupling makes it easy to change the _data_ application without affecting the _webserver_ if, for example, we decide to use another external API for the airquality data instead of [OpenAQ](https://openaq.org/).
+This umbrella structure is useful to separate the application's concerns.
+Each app is contained within it's own mix project, meaning the _data_ app is mostly decoupled from the _webserver_.
+As well as providing structure, this decoupling makes it easy to change the _data_ app without affecting the _webserver_ if, for example, we decided to use another external API for the air quality data instead of [OpenAQ](https://openaq.org/).
 This is because the _webserver_ interfaces with the _data_ app through it's `Breethe` module **only**.
 Conversely, we could also change the _webserver_ without affecting the _data_ app if need be.

 The `Breethe` module as well as the optimisations we implemented for the _data_ app using `Task` will be the subject of a later post.
-We will also cover the Phoenix webserver application, testing and other aspects of the umbrella app in future.
+We will also cover the Phoenix _webserver_, testing and other aspects of the umbrella application in future.

-In this first post we'll take a look at the _data_ application, namely the `data` and `sources` directory.
+In this first post we'll take a look at the _data_ app, namely the `data` and `sources` directory.
 The `data` directory contains the models, which we will take a look at first.
-The `sources` directory contains code to coordinate the interaction of the application with the external APIs mentioned above.
+The `sources` directory contains code to coordinate the interaction of the app with the external APIs mentioned above.

 Let's dive in!